-Divorce can be stressful and with the rising cost of living it’s increasingly tempting for separating couples to try and save time and money by getting a quick, do-it-yourself divorce.
+Divorce can be stressful and with the rising cost of living it’s increasingly tempting for separating couples to try and save money by getting a ‘do-it-yourself’ divorce.
 However, there is a real danger that cutting corners now could cost you dearly in the longer term.

-It has never been easier to obtain an online divorce.
-Websites offering cut-price divorces have soared in popularity and the divorce process is now available via the Gov.UK website for both solicitors and unrepresented applicants.
-You don’t necessarily need a solicitor to deal with this administrative process so it can be tempting to go for an online option without bespoke advice on the issues surrounding divorce, but be warned, doing-it-yourself without any input from a solicitor could end up costing you more in the long run both financially and emotionally.
+The divorce process is now almost exclusively online for both solicitors and unrepresented applicants.
+You don’t necessarily need a solicitor to deal with this administrative process so it can be tempting to go without bespoke advice on the issues surrounding divorce, but be warned, doing-it-yourself without any input from a solicitor could end up costing you more in the long run both financially and emotionally.

-Divorce can be a highly complex matter and not as straightforward as you might think.
+Divorce in the wider sense can be a highly complex matter and not as straightforward as you might think.
 Even when the break up is reasonably amicable and there are no children involved or sizeable assets, things can quickly become more complicated.
-You may have managed to agree matters with your husband or wife and know exactly how you want to divide your matrimonial assets, but it’s a very risky strategy to assume that your ex-partner will always be good on their word or has told you everything you need to know about their finances.
+You may have managed to agree matters with your husband or wife and know exactly how you wish to divide your matrimonial assets, but it’s a very risky strategy to assume that your ex-partner will always be good on their word or has told you everything you need to know about their personal finances.
 You could miss out on what you are entitled to, such as pension provision, spousal maintenance or business-related payments.
 You may not be aware of all the options open to you, the long-term implications of your choices or the tax consequences of your arrangements.

 Arrangements for children and decisions about how your finances should be divided are not included as part of the administrative divorce process and will need to be dealt with separately.
-That’s why if you are separating or divorcing, it’s vital that any important decisions about your children or finances are properly thought through and recorded in a court order or deed of separation.
+That’s why if you are separating or divorcing, it’s vital that any important decisions about your property and finances are properly thought through and recorded in a court order or deed of separation.
 Without finalising matters through the Court, there is nothing to stop your ex pursuing you one year, two years or even decades down the line.

 Case in point